TylerLu/Huddle/README.md

 ### Add preset data

-Add the some categories to the Categories list, for example:
+Add some categories to the Categories list, for example:

 * Safety/Quality
 * Access